 The novel Cell opens in Boston, with graphic novelist Clayton Riddell who has just landed a graphic novel deal.
 To ruin his day a sudden pulse (from hereon in referred to as "the Pulse") is sent out over the global cellular communications network turning anyone who uses their cellphone into a mindless zombie like killer.
 This escalates a series of events as Clay must escape the horde of gibbering madmen and teams up with middle aged Tom McCourt and teen aged traumatized survivor Alice Maxwell.

 The book is an intelligent and unique take on the zombie genre, with all the wit and terror that Stephen King can whip up to make it more interesting.
-For instance the phoners are all terrifying less in that their a mindless horde, but rather the fact that they're a terrifying hive mind that can operate miles apart and still keep going.
+For instance the phoners are all terrifying less in that they are a mindless horde, but rather the fact that they're a terrifying hive mind that can operate miles apart and still keep going.
 Their dream invading terror and other abilities mark them as a great departure from the regular zombie genre.
-The simple yet inventive nature of the Pulse allows the reader to simply jump in to great chaos from the get go.
+The simple yet inventive nature of the Pulse allows the reader to simply jump into great chaos from the get go.
 It's an excellent post-apocalyptic zombie novel which fascinates the reader to no end and keep you guessing all the way to the conclusion.

 Now of course back in 2016 it was adapted into a film, which was something I had been waiting for ever since I read the book.